gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 responder a PVALID chunk (see
 {{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the protected association parameter of the INIT chunk.
+The transmission of the PVALID chunk MUST be done reliably.
 The responder receiving the PVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they are exactly the same, with the same Protection engine in the same position, it will reply to the initiator with a PVALID chunk containing the chosen Protection Engine, otherwise it will reply with an ABORT chunk.
 ERROR CAUSE will indicate "Failure in Protection Engines Validation" and the SCTP association will be terminated.
 If the association was not aborted the protected association is considered successfully established and the PROTECTED state is entered.